OpenCTI-Platform/opencti/docs/docs/administration/audit/overview.md

 ## Categories

-The activity group 3 different concepts that need to be explains.
+The activity groups 3 different concepts that need to be explained.

 ### Basic knowledge

-The basic knowledge refers to all stix data knowledge inside OpenCTI.
+The basic knowledge refers to all STIX data knowledge inside OpenCTI.
 Every create/update/delete actions on that knowledge is accessible through the history.
 That basic activity is handled by the history manager and can be also found directly on each entity.

 ### Extended knowledge